nyiyui/parallel-coloring/README.md

 ![A graph and its tree decomposition with a minimum width on the decomposition's edges](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/Tree_decomposition.svg/452px-Tree_decomposition.svg.png)

 Figure 1.
 A graph and its tree decomposition with a minimum width on the decomposition's edges.
 David Eppstein, Public domain, via Wikimedia Commons
+(If the background is clear the edges are being hidden; click the image to see the edges.)

 **Example application for job scheduling.**
 Each task is represented by a vertex.
 Each dependency is represented by an edge.